panique/mini/README.md

 This project is licensed under the MIT License.
 This means you can use and modify it for free in private or commercial projects.

+## Follow on Facebook

+Follow the repo on [Facebook](https://www.facebook.com/pages/MINI-a-supersimple-PHP-application/1488883564703966).

 ## Support

 If you want to support MINI, then rent your next server at